No stress no strain we hope to answer a lot of your questions below.

 If you get delayed or may arrive early it is not a problem, just give us a call to let us know so that we can be ready for you.
 It’s worth saying though, that as people often get delayed, or arrive out of turn, it can mean that you may have to wait while someone else is talking with one or other of us (on the other hand, you are welcome to look around yourselves while waiting).

 How often can we come before/after we’ve booked?

 As often as you like – no problem.
 Please give us a call to arrange an appointment, even if you feel you don’t need to specifically speak to anyone here.
+We do ask that you avoid coming to see us on a Bank Holiday as we will not be able to offer you our best customer service due to the quantity of visitors we see on these days.
 If you do need to speak to someone here, please bear in mind that our changeover day visiting times are primarily for us to show round new and potential clients, so you may need to wait a little while.
 You are also welcome to come back at any time after your booking – if you want to show someone who didn’t make it to your wedding for example – or you’re on holiday in the area, or if it’s an anniversary, we regularly have 10 year anniversary couples coming to show their children round (who look very puzzled to think that mummy and daddy could have done anything like this before they were born!).
 Sometimes they will also book a repeat visit, needless to say, at a very special discount.
 Whatever the reason, we are always delighted to see you again.

 How much does it cost to hire the Fort?